FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 The Draft Budget has been prepared on the principle of a “balanced budget” based on the

-overall level of resources available to the Council and the requirement to meet statutory,--- 11
+overall level of resources available to the Council and the requirement to meet statutory,
+---
+11

 contractual, legal and other obligations.
 It incorporates the decisions made by the Council in